soareslucas/AppDrone4IoT/README.md

 ### Starting firmware

-Once you got all steps of the installation you need start the firmware service.
+Once you got all steps of the installation you need to start the firmware service.

 Before start the firmware service make sure there isn't a instance already running by looking for it.